What is “Wilderness”?

 - Edward Abbey, Desert Solitaire

 So, what is Wilderness?
 Wilderness is a representation of what our planet once was and a place where “man himself is a visitor and does not remain”.
 To me, wilderness is a place where I have healed the once broken parts of me, where I go to seek solace, and an essential part of what makes me who I am.
-As I continue my journeys to the wild places of the Great Lakes State and beyond, I take with me the knowledge that these areas are special and deserve our upmost conservation efforts to keep them wild.
+As I continue my journeys to the untamed places of the Great Lakes region, I take with me the knowledge that these areas are special and deserve our upmost conservation efforts to keep them wild.

 “A wilderness, in contrast with those areas where man and his works dominate the landscape, is hereby recognized as an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”